No charges against Baton Rouge police officers in fatal Alton Sterling shooting

 Louisiana's top prosecutor announced Tuesday that he will not pursue charges against police officers in the death of Alton Sterling — coming nearly two years after the shooting outside of a Baton Rouge convenience store was captured on graphic cellphone video.

-After informing Sterling's family about his decision, Attorney General Jeff Landry told reporters that there was not enough evidence of criminal wrongdoing to bring charges.
+After informing Sterling's family about his decision, Attorney General Jeff Landry said at a news conference that there was not enough evidence of criminal wrongdoing and the state's investigation found the officers' actions were "reasonable and justified."

-"I know the Sterling family is hurting and I know they may not agree with this decision," Landry said.
-"I pray that God blesses and keeps the Sterling family through his difficult time."

-Police shot Sterling, a 37-year-old black man, six times during the July 2016 incident.
-The deadly incident — which came the day before a similar police shooting involving a black man in Minnesota — sparked days of protests and national outcry over excessive use of force and policing in minority communities.

 Breaking News Emails